pdm-project/call-for-features/features.md

 - **No virtualenv**
 - PEP 517 builds
 - Plugins system like docker CLI.
+- Multiple hooks that allow to be plugged in.
 - Project template tool as a optional plugin.

 ## Dependencies specification